“Jade by the door, poor no more!”

 Since these plants store water in their leaves, they will tend to be top-heavy.
 Clay pots also help prevent the plant from tipping over.

-Learn more about Jade Plant Soil Requirements.
+- Read more about Jade Plant Soil Options

 It is wise, however, to keep young plants away from direct sunlight and its UV rays as that may scorch the foliage and turn the leaves red.